 2. Optimize Your Call Center Shift Scheduling

-Call centers are known for having unstable work schedules.
-Call center agents can at any time be asked to work overtime or cover for vacationing coworkers.
+Call centers are know for have unstable working schedule.
+Their agents can at any time aske to work overtime or cover for vacationing coworkers.
 It is true that overtimes are inevitable, but you can optimize the shift schedule patterns in your call center so that your employees are not exhausted and can work productively.

 ABC News reported that employees who work 10-hour shifts have a greater risk of developing heart problems.
 A related study from the Aragon Institute of Health Sciences revealed that employees who worked more than 40 hours a week were six times more likely to suffer from fatigue when compared to those who worked less than 35 hours per week.